cfengine/documentation/overview/how-cfengine-works.markdown

 the places you think it should, and all the new places you haven't even thought of yet.

-## Managing Expectations with Promises
+## Managing expectations with promises

 CFEngine works on a simple notion of **promises**.
 A promise is the documentation of an intention to act or behave in some manner.
 When you make a